CenterForOpenScience/COSDev/docs/style_guides/javascript.rst

 Encapsulation
 *************

-Use the Combination Constructor/Prototype pattern for encapsulation (it's simpler than it sounds).
+Use the Combination Constructor/Prototype pattern for encapsulation.
 A good write-up on this can be found `here <http://javascriptissexy.com/oop-in-javascript-what-you-need-to-know/#Encapsulation_in_JavaScript>`_.

 .. code-block:: javascript